MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-central-concepts-of-the-planning-system.md

 When establishing a plan, the sequence of the calculations is important to get the job done within a reasonable timeframe.
 In addition, the prioritisation of requirements and resources play an important role in obtaining the best results.

 The planning system in [!INCLUDE[prod_short](includes/prod_short.md)] is demand-driven.
 High-level items should be planned before low-level items, because the plan for high-level items might generate additional demand for the lower-level items.
 This means, for example, that retail locations should be planned before distribution centres are planned, because the plan for a retail location may include additional demand from the distribution centre.
-On a detailed balancing level, this also means that a sales order should not trigger a new supply order if an already released supply order is can cover the sales order.
+On a detailed balancing level, this also means that a sales order should not trigger a new supply order if an already released supply order can cover the sales order.
 Likewise, a supply carrying a specific lot number should not be allocated to cover a generic demand if another demand requires this specific lot.

 ### <a name="item-priority--low-level-code"></a>Item Priority / Low-Level Code